 \subsection{Cross-sentence Relation Extraction}

 While most existing works have focused on extracting relational facts from individual sentences, many relational facts are expressed across multiple sentences within a long context.
-As a result, many studies attempted to move research attention from sentence-level to cross-sentence.
-Cross-sentence RE aims to overcome the inherent limitations of sentence-level approaches and identify all relations mentioned in multiple sentences.
-Generally, there are two main research lines of cross-sentence RE: document-level relation extraction and dialogue relation extraction.
+As a result, many studies have shifted research attention from sentence-level to cross-sentence.
+Cross-sentence RE aims to overcome the inherent limitations of sentence-level approaches and identify all relations mentioned across multiple sentences.
+Generally, there are two main research lines in cross-sentence RE: document-level relation extraction and dialogue relation extraction.